Incorporating Literals into Knowledge Graph Embeddings: Preliminaries

-Latent feature models for link predictions are well studied.
-Examples of popular methods are DistMult~\cite{yang2014embedding}, ComplEx~\cite{trouillon2016complex}, and ConvE~\cite{dettmers2018conve}.
-These methods follow a score-based approach as described above but different kind of scoring functions $f$.
-They also differ in their parameterization of the entity and relation representations.
-Some use latent matrices instead of latent vectors or allow to use relation and entity embeddings to have different dimensions.
+Latent feature methods for link predictions are well studied.
+These methods follow a score-based approach as described above but make use of different kind of scoring functions $f$.
+In this paper we study the potential benefit of incorporating numerical literals in three state of the art methods: DistMult~\cite{dong2014knowledge}, ComplEx~\cite{trouillon2016complex}, and ConvE~\cite{dettmers2018conve}, which are described in the following.
+Note however, that these are just an exemplary choice of methods and our approach for incorporating literals can easily be adopted to other latent feature methods.